cristian9217/cristian9217/courses/README.md

 > Readme:

-> [!NOTE]
-> The README highlights the problem the project aims to solve and the implemented solution.
-It explains the challenges and the approach taken to address them.
+> The README highlights the problem the project aims to solve and the
+> implemented solution.
+It explains the challenges and the approach
+> taken to address them.

 Course CECS6010: [Click Here](CECS6010)